By Liza Caldwell, Cofounder, SAS for Women.

 Yes, there’s the emotional toil, the grief, the anger, the loss that must be contended with… but what about the symbols?
 Certainly ask yourself this question about your engagement ring or other things your ex may have given you.
 Why are you holding onto them?
 Pause for a moment before you answer.
 I encourage you to write down your answers so you can consider them.
 I know, because I myself had some very good answers that genuinely (well, sort of) held water:

-- It was my “You Never Know” (I hadn’t hit that point yet where I’d have to hawk my jewelry.
+It was my “You Never Know” (I hadn’t hit that point yet where I’d have to hock my jewelry.
 Until I did.)

 I have heard better reasons: “It was his grandmother’s, and she would want me to have it,” or “It was custom made, I love it.”
 Admittedly, that last one is rare.